filidorwiese/ripple-wallet/README.md

 - Making a payment from your existing wallet to another

 ### Installation
-1. Make sure you have the current [Node LTS](https://nodejs.org/en/) release installed on your system
+1. Make sure you have the current [Node LTS](https://nodejs.org/en/) release (or higher) installed on your system
 2. Git clone this repository into a local directory
 3. Run `npm install` the first time in that same directory